-- 1. The child should be quarantined within a household (nearby where possible), under the care of an extended family member or a trusted family friend who is at low-risk of poor health outcomes if infected, who has been identified by the caregiver, and who is willing and able to temporarily care for the child while maintaining the child in quarantine. - 2.
-Only if there is no other alternative should the child be placed into temporary alternative care, preferably family-based rather than facility-based quarantine, with a caregiver who is at low risk of poor health outcomes and who is able to provide nurturing care.
+- 2. Only if there is no other alternative should the child be placed into temporary alternative care, preferably family-based rather than facility-based quarantine, with a caregiver who is at low risk of poor health outcomes and who is able to provide nurturing, responsive care for the child.
 Efforts should be made to place children in alternative care families who are as close as possible to the child's place of residence or to the place where the caregiver is being treated.
-For more information on alternative care measures, see the Technical Note on Children and Alternative Care during COVID-19 pandemic: Immediate Response Measures and COVID-19 Guidance for Interim Care Centers. - 3.
-If separated, wherever possible and consistent with the child's best interests, contact between the child and his or her family should be maintained regularly (daily is ideal) and reunification should be as swift as possible. - 4.
+For more information on alternative care measures, please refer to: Protection of Children during the COVID-19 Pandemic: Children and Alternative Care Immediate Response Measures and COVID-19 Guidance for Interim Care Centers. - 3.
+If separated, wherever possible and consistent with the child's best interests, contact between the child and his or her family should be maintained regularly (daily is ideal) and reunification should be as swift as possible.
+Communication means (e.g. mobile phone cards) should be made available, where feasible. - 4.
 Where a caregiver is separated from his or her child due to movement restrictions, authorities should swiftly issue documents that grant permission for any travel necessary to facilitate reunification or establishment of arrangements for the safe care of the child.